ourjapanlife/.github/profile/README.md

-# Welcome to Our Japan Life, the creators of Find A Doc Japan
+# Welcome to Our Japan Life, the creators of Find A Doc, Japan!

 ## Mission 🎯